 Please review the special regulations and procedures for dive boat excursions during this time period.

-- Indoor and outdoor social gatherings are restricted to no more than 10 people.
+- Social gatherings are restricted to no more than 5 people (people of the same household exempt).

 - Face masks must be worn in all public spaces unless exercising, eating or dealing with a medical condition.